hangelwen/miR-PREFeR/README.md

 #### b).
 SAM alignment files ####
 The miR-PREFeR pipeline takes SAM format alignment files.
 SAM alignment files can be generated by many aligners.
 Here we use Bowtie (<http://bowtie-bio.sourceforge.net/index.shtml>) as an example.

-**Prepare RNAseq fasta files for Bowtie**
+**Step 1.
+Prepare RNAseq fasta files for Bowtie**

-***Prepare RNAseq fasta files from uncollpased fasta files.***
+***a.
+Prepare RNAseq fasta files from uncollpased fasta files.***

-Because miR-PREFeR is able to use multiple small RNAseq data as input and utilizes information from multiple RNAseq samples (expression pattern consistency, differential expression, etc) to increase the performance of the miRNA loci prediction. **Thus, It's an requirement that the RNAseq reads data (fasta files that contain the RNAseq reads) be preprocessed by the provided `process-reads-fasta.py` script.** The script is under the `scripts` folder.
+Because miR-PREFeR is able to use multiple small RNAseq data as input and utilizes information from multiple RNAseq samples to increase the performance of the miRNA loci prediction. **Thus, It's an requirement that the RNAseq reads data (fasta files that contain the RNAseq reads) be preprocessed by the provided `process-reads-fasta.py` script.** The script is under the `scripts` folder.
 The script takes a file that contains a list of sample/library names and an list of **uncollapsed fasta files** as input, and renames the reads in the input files, and produces a list of collapsed fasta files.
 Here `uncollpased fasta` means that identical reads in the fasta file have multiple entries.

 For example, if you have 3 small RNAseq samples in uncollpased fasta format with names `SAMPLE1.fasta`, `SAMPLE2.fasta`, and `SAMPLE3.fasta`, and the samples are from 'root', 'flower', and 'salt', respectively, then first create a file with the following three lines: